mindscratch/mindscratch.github.io/content/post/post-data-to-load-test-with-apachebench.md

 `File containing data to POST`.

 Sounded simple, so I thought I'd give it a shot.
 I was trying to benchmark a form submission.
-I thought maybe I could use use `-p my-awesome-data.tgz`, but it wasn't quite that simple.
+I thought maybe I could use `-p my-awesome-data.tgz`, but it wasn't quite that simple.

 After some googling, I found that what I needed to do was submit a file that